murisfurder/heracles/README.rst

 discarded in the *get* parse because it simultaneously parses the original file at the same time it regenerates the modified one.

-Heracles is open source, you can download it at http://github.com/llou/heracles
+Heracles is open source, you can **download** it at http://github.com/llou/heracles

-You can find an alredy compiled version of the docs at https://heracles.readthedocs.org/en/latest/index.html
+You can find an alredy compiled version of the **documentation** at https://heracles.readthedocs.org/en/latest/index.html

 ------